 Our favorite Essences:

-Most of the active ingredients that we seek out to change and improve our skin comes in the form of serums, so they play a big role in our skincare routines.
+Most of the active ingredients that we seek out to change and improve our skin come in the form of serums, so they play a big role in our skincare routines.
 It is important to note the primary ingredient in the serum before you decide where you place it in your routine.

-Hyaluronic acid, Niacinamide and Vitamin C are suitable to be used during the day as well as at night time.
+Hyaluronic acid, Niacinamide, and Vitamin C are suitable to be used during the day as well as at night time.
 This is not the case with many other ingredients.
 So you’ll have to keep serums that contain retinol or AHAs and BHAs for your night routine to ensure that they help with your skin’s natural repair processes and prevent any negative side effects that might occur when you are out in sunlight.

 Our Favorite Niacinamide serums you can layer with other products:

-Of course retinol is a part of your night time skincare.
+Of course, retinol is a part of your nighttime skincare.
 I mean if you have had your quarter-life crisis you should get on it.